Non-toxic Cleaning: Ways to Use Temperature Instead of Chemicals

 There are also a couple other proven freeze-cleaning methods, which we thankfully didn’t need to put to the test.

-12. Killing bedbugs: Freezing is also one of the only proven ways (the other is heat) to kill bedbugs.
+12. Kill bedbugs: Freezing is also one of the only proven ways (the other is heat) to kill bedbugs.
 Freeze infested sheets, backpacks or other items to 23 degrees Fahrenheit or less for at least five days, according to researchers at the University of Minnesota.